17 Funny Songs For Kids That Aren’t ‘Baby Shark’

 In fact, there are many funny songs for kids that aren’t Crazy Frog, Gangnam Style, or that insane Quiznos commercial featuring singing rats that aired in the post 9-11 fever dream of American advertising.
-Consider classics from Randy Newman, the Decemberists, Woody Guthrie, and more — with wacko lyrics and upbeat tunes, these songs are ones you might listen to on your own sometimes, too.
-Here, we list the 18 best funny songs for kids (as well as fun ones to just dance to) that aren’t so annoying you want to tear your hair out and cry, hopelessly.
+Consider classics from Randy Newman, the Decemberists, Woody Guthrie, and more.
+With wacko lyrics and upbeat tunes, these funny songs for kids are ones you might listen to on your own sometimes, too.

 In this ditty, Randy Newman, perhaps one of the funniest songwriters of the 20th century, croons, “Short people got no reason/short people got no reason/short people got no reason/to live… They got little hands/And little eyes/And they walk around/Tellin’ great big lies.”
 The song is brutal for shorties, and it’s silly, funny, and completely absurd.
 Add that with Randy Newman’s dulcet tones, and you have one of the best funny songs for kids that also sounds kind of nice for once.